Doug Cameron was born in Bellshill in Scotland, in 1951. He is married to Elaine and has two daughters and two grandchildren.

 Following the 2013 federal election, Doug was elected to the Shadow Ministry by his colleagues and took on the Human Services portfolio.
 In this role he fought for the rights of Centrelink clients to fair treatment, improved service standards and protection from predatory businesses using Centrepay to exploit financially vulnerable people.

-Following the July 2016 federal election, Doug was appointed Shadow Minister for Housing and Homelessness and Shadow Minister for Skills and Apprenticeships; two portfolios that have suffered badly under the wilful neglect of the Abbott and Turnbull governments.
+Following the July 2016 federal election, Doug was appointed Shadow Minister for Housing and Homelessness and Shadow Minister for Skills and Apprenticeships; two portfolios that have suffered badly under the wilful neglect of the Abbott-Turnbull-Morrison government.